 You can click on a timestamp to load the version of that asset as it appeared at that time.
 If the change was made by a user, their name will appear next to the timestamp.

-When you click on the View all button below the most recent versions, a screen opens that lists all previous versions.
+When you click the View all button, a screen opens listing all previous versions.

 Example of the full revision history going back to the earliest revision